DAMO-NLP-SG/Video-LLaMA/README.md

 - [08.03] 🚀🚀 Release **Video-LLaMA-2** with [Llama-2-7B/13B-Chat](https://huggingface.co/meta-llama) as language decoder
     - **NO** delta weights and separate Q-former weights anymore, full weights to run Video-LLaMA are all here :point_right: [[7B](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-2-7B-Finetuned)][[13B](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-2-13B-Finetuned)]
     - Allow further customization starting from our pre-trained checkpoints [[7B-Pretrained](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-2-7B-Pretrained)] [[13B-Pretrained](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-2-13B-Pretrained)]
-- [06.14]  **NOTE**: the current online interactive demo is primarily for English chatting and it may **NOT** be a good option to ask Chinese questions since Vicuna/LLaMA does not represent Chinese texts very well.
+- [06.14]  **NOTE**: The current online interactive demo is primarily for English chatting and it may **NOT** be a good option to ask Chinese questions since Vicuna/LLaMA does not represent Chinese texts very well.
-- [06.13]  **NOTE**: the audio support is **ONLY** for Vicuna-7B by now although we have several VL checkpoints available for other decoders.
+- [06.13]  **NOTE**: The audio support is **ONLY** for Vicuna-7B by now although we have several VL checkpoints available for other decoders.
-- [06.10]  **NOTE**: we have NOT updated the HF demo yet because the whole framework (with the audio branch) cannot run normally on A10-24G.
+- [06.10]  **NOTE**: We have NOT updated the HF demo yet because the whole framework (with the audio branch) cannot run normally on A10-24G.
 The current running demo is still the previous version of Video-LLaMA.
 We will fix this issue soon.
 - [06.08] 🚀🚀 Release the checkpoints of the audio-supported Video-LLaMA.
 Documentation and example outputs are also updated.
 - [05.22] 🚀🚀 Interactive demo online, try our Video-LLaMA (with **Vicuna-7B** as language decoder) at [Hugging Face](https://huggingface.co/spaces/DAMO-NLP-SG/Video-LLaMA) and [ModelScope](https://pre.modelscope.cn/studios/damo/video-llama/summary)!!
 - [05.22] ⭐️ Release **Video-LLaMA v2** built with Vicuna-7B
 - [05.18] 🚀🚀 Support video-grounded chat in Chinese
-    - [**Video-LLaMA-BiLLA**](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-Series/resolve/main/finetune-billa7b-zh.pth): we introduce [BiLLa-7B](https://huggingface.co/Neutralzz/BiLLa-7B-SFT) as language decoder and fine-tune the video-language aligned model (i.e., stage 1 model) with machine-translated [VideoChat](https://github.com/OpenGVLab/InternVideo/tree/main/Data/instruction_data) instructions.
+    - [**Video-LLaMA-BiLLA**](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-Series/resolve/main/finetune-billa7b-zh.pth): we introduce [BiLLa-7B-SFT](https://huggingface.co/Neutralzz/BiLLa-7B-SFT) as language decoder and fine-tune the video-language aligned model (i.e., stage 1 model) with machine-translated [VideoChat](https://github.com/OpenGVLab/InternVideo/tree/main/Data/instruction_data) instructions.
     - [**Video-LLaMA-Ziya**](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-Series/resolve/main/finetune-ziya13b-zh.pth): same with Video-LLaMA-BiLLA but the language decoder is changed to [Ziya-13B](https://huggingface.co/IDEA-CCNL/Ziya-LLaMA-13B-v1).
 - [05.18] ⭐️ Create a Hugging Face [repo](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-Series) to store the model weights of all the variants of our Video-LLaMA.
 - [05.15] ⭐️ Release [**Video-LLaMA v2**](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-Series/resolve/main/finetune-vicuna13b-v2.pth): we use the training data provided by [VideoChat](https://github.com/OpenGVLab/InternVideo/tree/main/Data/instruction_data) to further enhance the instruction-following capability of Video-LLaMA.